Mapping our homes and migration paths

 Fernando Garcia was born in Guadalajara, Jalisco.
 His mother is from Saltillo, Cuihuila in northern Mexico, while his father is from Jalisco.
 As a youth, Fernando attended one year of high school in San Antonio, Texas.
 Then as a young agronomist, he spent a summer 20 years ago learning organic agriculture on two farms in Ontario, Canada.
 His current work of training farmers in organic production has involved travel all over Mexico and to Venezuela, Bolivia, the United States, and Ethiopia.

-The only four Canadian-born Legacies partners reflect both deep and recent British colonial histories.
+The four Canadian-born settler collaborators reflect both deep and recent British colonial histories.

 Dianne Kretschmar’s ancestors came to the eastern coast of the U.S. with a sister ship of the Mayflower, in the 1600s.
 They retreated to Canada as United Empire Loyalists after the Boston Tea Party (1773).
 Dianne’s mother was born in Yorkshire, England, and came to Canada as a child.
 Both parents were raised on the west coast, married in Vancouver, then migrated east, to Edmonton, to Toronto, and the suburbs.
 Her move two hours north to the Muskoka region over 30 years ago was to start a farm in a rocky area, after working as a geologist in Alaska and other points north.